 Biarritz’s turning point came with the arrival of Queen Hortense, who spent lazy summers here with her two daughters.
 One of them, Eugénie, married Napoleon III in 1853 and prevailed on him to visit Biarritz the next year.
 The emperor fell under its spell and ordered the construction of the Hôtel du Palais.
 The hotel remains the town’s most enduring landmarks.
 When Biarritz’s star started to wane in the 1950s, the municipality showed a great deal of foresight in buying the hotel and the equally monumental casino, the essence of Biarritz’s fading glamour.
 In a commanding spot on Grande Plage, the hotel is worth a visit even if you’re not a guest.
 Grab a drink in one of the bars or even head over for breakfast after you have stayed somewhere a little less pricey.

 Across from the Hôtel du Palais, the Eglise Orthodoxe Russe, 8 av. de l’Impératrice (tel.
 05-59-24-16-74), was built in 1892 so that wintering Russian aristocrats could worship when they weren’t enjoying champagne, caviar, and Basque prostitutes.
 It’s noted for its gilded dome, the interior of which is the color of a blue sky on a sunny day.
-It can be visited only on weekends: Saturday 3 to 6pm and Sunday 4 to 7pm.
+It can be visited only Thursday and Saturday 3:30 to 5:30pm and Sunday 2 to 4pm.
 After you pass the Hôtel du Palais, the walkway widens into quai de la Grande Plage, Biarritz’s principal promenade.
 This walkway continues to the opposite end of the resort, where a final belvedere opens onto the southernmost stretch of beach.
 This whole walk takes about 3 hr.
 At the southern edge of Grande Plage, steps will take you to place Ste-Eugénie, Biarritz’s most gracious old square.
 Right below place Ste-Eugénie is the colorful Port des Pêcheurs (fishers’ port).
 Crowded with fishing boats, it has old wooden houses and shacks backed up against a cliff, along with small harborfront restaurants and cafes.

 The rocky plateau de l’Atalaye forms one side of the Port des Pêcheurs.
 Carved on orders of Napoleon III, a tunnel leads from the plateau to an esplanade.
 Here a footbridge stretches over the sea to a rocky islet that takes its name, Rocher de la Vierge (Rock of the Virgin), from the statue crowning it.
 Alexandre-Gustave Eiffel (designer of the tower) directed construction of the footbridge.
 The walk out onto the edge of the rock, with crashing surf on both sides, is the most dramatic in Biarritz.
 You can see all the way to the mountains of the Spanish Basque country, far to the south.